Symphyotrichum novi-belgii: Distribution

 New York aster is native to eastern Canada and the eastern United States.

 Cultivation

 This is the largest group of Michaelmas daisies, with over 1,000 named cultivars.
 They are valued for their late summer color in shades of blue, pink and white.
 They are best planted in an open, sunny position, and they are susceptible to fungal infections, especially if conditions are not ideal.
 The cultivars 'Coombe Fishacre' and 'Fellowship' have gained the Royal Horticultural Society's Award of Garden Merit.

 Etymology

-The Latin-derived specific epithet novi-belgii means "from New York", which was formerly named Novum Belgium ("New Belgium").
+The Latin-derived specific epithet novi-belgii means "from New York", which was formerly named Novum Belgium ("New Netherland").